haninisrina/SQL_Project_Data_Job_Analysis/README.md

 | job_posted_date      | -0.5715932  |
 | job_id              | -1          |

-🔍 Key Findings and Interpretation:
+🔍 Key Findings and Interpretation:<br />
 1️⃣ job_id has n_distinct = -1
 → All values are unique, confirming job_id as the Primary Key.